vocabulary studies, corpus linguistics

-Although most EFL students in Asia have studied the target language for at least six years as a core subject in their secondary education years, many of them upon starting their tertiary studies still find themselves struggling with reading academic texts in English due to their lack of vocabulary knowledge (Hui, 2004; Joyce, 2003; Li, 2008; Nurweni & Read, 1999; Ward 2009).
-However, the reason for this difficulty in comprehending texts at the tertiary level may not only be due to the pre-tertiary-level students' poor vocabulary size but also specifically to the types of words they are being exposed to and learning through written texts such as their ELT school textbooks.
+Although most English as a foreign language (EFL) students in Asia have studied the target language for at least six years as a core subject in their secondary education years, many of them upon starting their tertiary studies still find themselves struggling with reading academic texts in English due to their lack of vocabulary knowledge (Hui, 2004; Joyce, 2003; Li, 2008; Nurweni & Read, 1999; Ward 2009).
+However, the reason for this difficulty in comprehending texts at the tertiary level may not only be due to the students' poor vocabulary size but also specifically to the types of words they had been exposed to and learned through written texts such as their English language teaching (ELT) school textbooks.

 Hui, D. (2004).
 Reflections on vocabulary size of Chinese university students.
 International Education Journal, 5(4), 571-581.

 Joyce, P. (2003).
 The breadth of vocabulary learning at a Japanese university.
 KOTESOL Proceedings, 171-182.

 Li, J. (2008).
 Metacognitive knowledge, vocabulary size and EFL reading comprehension of Chinese tertiary students.
 Doctor of Philosophy in Education, Chinese University of Hong Kong, Hong Kong.

 Nurweni, A., & Read, J. (1999).
 The English vocabulary knowledge of Indonesian university students.
 English for Specific Purposes, 18(2), 161-175.

 Ward, J. (2009).
 EAP reading and lexis for Thai engineering undergraduates.
 Journal of English for Academic Purposes, 8, 294-301.